Mashweb/docker-project-for-radiance/README.md

 ### Using the makefile

-`make %-deploy` - deploy an image to a VPS container
+`make %-deploy`.       - deploy an image to a VPS container

 Parameters:

     DROPLET\_UNAME     - username on the droplet.
 Default: root

     DROPLET\_IP        - droplet IP.
 Should have publickey authentication configured

 For example: